-In exceptional circumstances, following the supplemental examinations, a student's tutor may apply to the Court of First appeal for permission to sit a special examination.
-Special examinations may be recommended only where a student has been unable to complete their examinations at the supplemental session due to illness or other grave cause.
+In exceptional circumstances, following the re-assessment examinations, a student's tutor may apply to the Court of First appeal for permission to sit a special examination.
+Special examinations may be recommended only where a student has been unable to complete their examinations at the re-assessment session due to illness or other grave cause.